 Several premium cruises have Nuku’alofa on the itinerary.
 Vuna Wharf on the waterfront of Nuku’alofa is where cruise ships anchor, beside the Royal Palace and a short stroll from the city centre.
-Cruises that visit Nuku’alofa include Holland America Line, P&O, Princess Cruises, Celebrity Cruises and much more.
-Choose your cruise with our 10 Cruises that Visit Tonga.
+Cruises that visit Nuku’alofa are listed in the 10 Cruises That Visit Tonga.

-Experience some of Nuku’alofa’s premium activities, such as swimming with magnificent humpback whales, private fishing charters, scuba diving at glorious dive sites, or enjoying bespoke tours around Nuku’alofa and the surrounding island.
-Check out the full list in the 7 Luxury Activities in Nuku’alofa.
+Experience some of Nuku’alofa’s premium activities, such as swimming with magnificent humpback whales, scuba diving at glorious dive sites, or enjoying bespoke tours around Nuku’alofa and the surrounding island.
+Check out the full list of the 10 Best Luxury Experiences in Nuku’alofa.
 Alternatively, here are a few ideas to make your trip to Nuku’alofa extra special.

 Luxury Dining in Nuku’alofa

 While dining in Tonga’s capital city is a more casual affair, there are still some fantastic dine-in experiences to excite the senses.
 Try local delicacies, such as ota ika (fish marinated in coconut cream) and lu (meat wrapped in taro leaves and coconut cream).
 European-style cuisine can also be enjoyed here, made with local fresh ingredients, such as seafood and tropical produce.
-See our complete list of restaurant recommendations in our Guide to the Best Eats & Restaurants in Nuku’alofa.
+See our complete list of restaurant recommendations in the 20 Best Restaurants in Nuku’alofa.

-One of our top recommendations for dining is the Waterfront Cafe on Vuna Road.
+Although fine dining is not quite a thing in Nuku’alofa, there are certainly some upmarket eateries that rarely fail to impress.
+One of our top recommendations for dining is the Waterfront Restaurant & Lodge (Vuna Road).
 A Tongan flair is present right across the restaurant, from its decor of carved pillars to its menu of seafood prepared in many ways.
 They also serve succulent steaks, homemade pasta and more.
 Leave room for dessert, whether it’s for the Tongan-style cassava tart or tropical cheesecake.

-Alternatively, make the journey to Chef Zero in the Popua part of town.
+Alternatively, make the journey to Chef Zero (Popua).
 The family-run restaurant specialises in fresh ingredients transformed into European-style cuisine, like steak with a wide choice of sauces, pork with tasty apple sauce, or fish cooked Polynesian style, mornay or blackened.